 This man will come to do the work of Satan with counterfeit power and signs and miracles.
 He will use every kind of evil deception to fool those on their way to destruction, because they refuse to love and accept the truth that would save them.
 So God will cause them to be greatly deceived, and they will believe these lies.
 Then they will be condemned for enjoying evil rather than believing the truth.
 (2 Thessalonians 2:1-12)

 There is no mention of the church in the prophetic description of the great tribulation period.
-It is mentioned 16 times in chapters 1-3.
+The church is mentioned 16 times in chapters 1-3.
 But, it is not mentioned once in chapters 4-22 from the great tribulation through the battle of Armageddon and the 1000-year reign of Christ on Earth.

 After this I looked, and there before me was a door standing open in heaven.
 And the voice I had first heard speaking to me like a trumpet said, “Come up here, and I will show you what must take place after this.”
 (Revelation 4:1)